 The secret of male courage is to act and not think too much, otherwise doubt and fear set in.
 It doesn’t help men be good defenders, if they are always empathising with the enemy.
-This instinct also doesn’t help men when it comes to relationships with women.
+However this instinct doesn’t help men when it comes to their relationships with women.
 A woman wants to understand a man’s motivations, his values and morals.
 This is self-defence.
 A woman wants a lover who is loving, interesting and has a sense of humour.
 Throughout a relationship a woman needs a man to communicate his motivations so that she can trust that he doesn’t take advantage of her love.

 Most women need to feel an emotional connection before sex feels appropriate.
 This emotional connection arises when a woman is attracted to a man who she can see is motivated to care for her.
 Women do not experience sexual arousal as men do.
 They have a different mechanism that generates a sense of intimacy.
 Women are attracted to men who take an interest in them.
 This is not a conscious trade.
 It is a subconscious response to feeling admired, which reassures a woman that a man will protect her.

 A man’s interest in a woman arises primarily from his sex drive, at least in the first instance.
 Young women may assume that male admiration is evidence of a man’s eternal love.
 This is not always true.
 A more astute or experienced woman may delay showing her approval to find out if a man’s intentions are for the longer term.
 Men seem to value sex more if they have to work for it.
 It seems as if sex that is obtained after a struggle feels more like a conquest to a man than if a woman just lays herself out before him.